 The proposed modelling approach could only be considered in a framework where these safety barriers do not exist anymore and the different measures across Europe have been fully harmonised.

-In the light of these barriers, Eurovent strongly suggests reconsidering the proposed maximum substitution scenario, Otherwise, it could lead to premature and potentially misleading and unsubstantiated conclusions.
+In the light of these barriers, Eurovent strongly suggests reconsidering the proposed maximum substitution scenario, Otherwise, it could lead to premature and unsubstantiated conclusions.